A workflow is a sequence of steps describing the life cycle of a document.

-3. Choose a document class for the workflow.
+- select a document class for your workflow

-Important: A workflow must be associated with one document class.
+– A workflow must be associated with a document class.

 – When you create a new document class, there is no workflow assigned to it.

-- When you create a workflow and assign it to a document class, all documents of the class will have a workflow state from this point on.
-Any document which existed before the workflow was created are put in the initial state of the workflow.
+– When you create a workflow and assign it to a document class, all documents of the class will have a workflow state from this point on.
+Any documents that existed before the workflow was created are put in the initial state of the workflow.

-- You can’t "detach" a workflow from a class - if you want to stop using the workflow, you have to delete it.
-In this case the workflow state metadata is lost on all existing documents.
+– You can’t "detach" a workflow from a class – if you want to stop using the workflow, you have to delete it.
+In this case, the workflow state information is removed from all existing documents.

-- If you want to use the workflow for only a subset of documents in your class, we recommend that you create a special workflow state, with no transition and with the option Hidden from workflow tasks, where you put all the documents that aren’t used in the workflow.
+– If you want to use the workflow for only a subset of documents in your class, you are recommended to create a special workflow state, with no transition and with the option Hidden from workflow tasks, where you put all the documents that aren’t used in the workflow.

 Types of workflow state